Posted by Tony Millson, Partner

 To grant a power of attorney, the “granter” authorises another person (or persons) to help them out and take responsibility for their welfare and financial affairs in the event of mental or physical incapacity taking hold.
 This appointment can take effect immediately or at a later stage that the granter decides when authorising the power of attorney.

-As part of the process a lawyer should interview the granter in person and correspond with his/her potential attorney/attorneys (who are often close relatives or professional advisors).
+As part of the process a lawyer should interview the granter in person and correspond with his/her potential attorney/attorneys (who are often close relatives or professional advisers).
 In signing off a power of attorney a lawyer needs to be satisfied not only that the granter understands the nature and extent of the power of attorney but also that there is no pressure on them from the proposed attorneys.
 If there is any concern regarding a granter’s capacity then it is usual to secure a doctor’s certificate.

 When someone who has not granted power of attorney becomes unable to manage his/her financial affairs, a “guardian” has to be appointed through the court.
 This process can be very complicated and drawn out, often involving many legal technicalities and accounting difficulties.
 In these cases, the cost can be significantly more than the fee that would have been charged for granting power of attorney.